 Throughout the pandemic, The Duke and Duchess of Cambridge has been championing the frontline workers and NHS.
-They set up charity and support system for the frontline workers and campaigned about their mental health.
-Today, during the visit Prince William remarked, “I am still calpping for NHS”.
+They set up charity and support systems for the frontline workers and campaigned for their mental health.
+Today, during the visit Prince William remarked, “I am still clapping for NHS”.

 It was really exciting, talking to Kate, they’re both really friendly and you could see they were absolutely itching to have a go but of course because of covid they couldn’t.